kchinzei/search_logger/README.md

 Obsidian Search Logger has two components.

-1. Logger javascript (below), with aid of Safari extension [Userscripts](https://apps.apple.com/jp/app/userscripts/id1463298887).
+1. Logger javascript, with aid of browser extension.
 2. Python code `obsidian_logger.py` to update a search log file in the vault.

 The javascript is to signal to the python code about your search queries.